Target

 It may happen very quickly or it may take a few minutes before someone shoots at your target.
 It depends on how organized the shooters are back on the firing line.
 Technically they should all be good to go once the match has started.
 They all were given a certain number of minutes to prep themselves and their shooting position and the RSO does ask if anybody needs more time.
 But sometimes it takes a few minutes before things start to happen or the squadding is changed at the last minute.
 If you’re new there is a tendency to glare up at the target, looking all over it, anticipating a bullet strike somewhere.
 I don’t recommend scanning the target like this, depending on lighting conditions and weather it’s difficult to see the bullet holes from the angle you are looking up at.
 The best method is to stare at the sand or dirt backstop where the bullets will impact.
 You’ll hear a distinct snap over your head and then see the bullet strike the dirt or sand.
 That snap or sonic crack is a good indicator that a bullet has hit the target you’re pulling.
 If you see a bullet splash but don’t hear it, it’s quite possible that one of the shooters is firing a subsonic load.
 If it were a good load the bullet will stay supersonic and hence you’ll hear the snap.
 Well this point might be debatable as we do have instances where Black Powder guys shoot the long ranges and if anybody’s going to be subsonic it’s their shots.
 One thing for sure it the hit the target you aren’t going to have any trouble finding those holes, that’s for sure!

+While working in the pits you have to wear eye protection and a helmet.
+You should also have hearing protection with you and make sure you bring some kind of drink or fluids down in the pits… You’re in there marking for a while.
+On hot days and because it’s physical you’ll get thirsty sooner.
 If you see splashes but don’t hear the crack, time permitting you should tell the range officer that the shooter is shooting subsonic ammunition or loads.
 Not so much the Black Powder guys they already know.
 It’s done as a courtesy for the technically high power centrefire shooters.
 The tendency for subsonic hits is more likely to happen in practices because that’s when new loads are checked.
 It let’s them know their load isn’t working, what they eventually do about it is up to them.
 The bullet impact area is a distance back behind the targets but the timing of the crack and splash may be almost simultaneous.
 The point I’m making is that when you hear the crack and see the splash immediately pull the target down and look for the bullet hole.
 It’s important you bring down as soon as possible after the shot.
 It let’s the shooter know you are on the ball and paying attention.
 Scan for the bullet hole working from the V-bull area to the outside area of the target.
 Once you’ve located it put an orange indicator disk into the bullet hole and as you’re doing this note the value of the shot.
 Then indicate the correct value for the hit in the correct along the frames’ edges.
 Once you’ve done this immediately raise the target for the next shot.
 Make sure the target comes to rest at its highest point and don’t move it once it comes to rest.
 Use good judgment with regards to how the target comes to rest.
 It should not be banging into the stops at the upper or lower positions.
 Return to looking at or scanning the dirt or sand directly behind YOUR target.
 Avoid getting into any type of conversation that’s not directly related to scoring the target you’ve been assigned to.
 If you do you’ll get out of sync with the shooters.
 Naturally, If you need help you’ll have to ask a question to get it and you could get out of sync at that point.
 If you watch some of the good target pullers you’ll be amazed at how fast they do their marking.
 With less delays your going to be out of there sooner!

+As far as I’m concerned the fastest guy on the planet is Gill Vamplew.
+This young man can mark your target so fast that if you’re not watching closely through your rifle or spotting scope you’d think the target never went down!
+No kidding the target doesn’t stop moving.
+You see it starting to go down, reverse and it’s back up almost in one motion with your shot marked and the value indicated.
+Pat his dad said he learned how to do this while they were in England at Bisley.
+Well Gill you learned it right!
 If the sand or dirt is dry on the backstop you’ll see the bullet splash clearly.
 If it’s damp or wet then it will be a little more difficult to see the splash If there’s vegetation covering the backstop it will be very difficult or much harder to see the bullet strike.
 Keep your eyes focused on the sand or dirt because it’s the best indicator you’ve got to help you figure out where the bullet hit the target.
 Most of the time you can easily recognize a little depression dug into the sand.
 This is the central area of the target.
 So if the bullet strikes in this area then it’s going to be a shot that passed through the target close to the bullseye.
 When you pull the target down that’s the first place you should look or check.
 You can readily tell after a few shots exactly where they’re going by these bullet strikes into the backstop.
 If the strike is high and to the right, then you’re looking for a bullet hole high and right of the bullseye on the target, if the strike was low and to the left, then the bullet hole will be low and to the left.
 This saves your eyes from fatiguing looking all over the target face for a hit.
 If you don’t pay attention to these splashes you won’t have any idea where the bullets are hitting and you’ll spend extra time trying to find the hole when you pull the target down.

 Something can happen where a bullet hits the wooden frame portion of the target and all bets are off of where that bullet is going to impact in the butt area.
 In this case where it hits is not going to be an indicator of where it might have struck the target.